bekigeki/bekihist/README.md

 ## Installation

-You can install the development version of **bekihist** from GitHub:
+Installation of the development version of **bekihist** from GitHub:

 ```r
 ´´´`````r```r